escodebar/trainings/slides.md

 $ git cherry-pick 68f2339
 error: could not apply 68f2339...
 Accept whiskey as reward
 hint: after resolving the conflicts, mark the corrected paths
-hint: with 'git add <paths>' or 'git rm <paths>'
+hint: with "git add <paths>" or "git rm <paths>"
-hint: and commit the result with 'git commit'
+hint: and commit the result with "git commit"
 ```

 Notes: